+We further caution that our findings are derived from controlled, largely single-turn interactions using synthetic prompts, and, in the main experiment, rubric-based evaluation.
+As such, real-world effects in naturalistic, multi-turn conversations or across diverse user populations may differ.
+Careful deployment should include monitoring for unintended effects on helpfulness, user trust, and emotional appropriateness, as well as domain-specific opt-outs for contexts where validation or reassurance is explicitly desired.
+Another important aspect involves testing the effectiveness of the mitigation in other, harder to verify domains than the personal advice setting tested in the present study, for example, whether factuality of responses is retained under mitigation conditions.
+Future work should evaluate whether these framing effects generalise to multi-turn interactions, human-written prompts, and real-world deployment settings, e.g., social sycophancy \citep{cheng2025sycophanticaidecreasesprosocial}, and examine how reductions in sycophancy interact with other desiderata such as helpfulness, empathy, and user satisfaction.

-We show that user input framing, particularly question versus non-question form and expressed certainty, causally drives sycophantic behaviour in large language models, and that simple, experimentally validated reframing mitigations at the user input-level can substantially reduce this behaviour.
-These mitigation effects go beyond the effects conveyed by explicit and black box no-sycophancy instructions.
-Our findings provide an experimentally tested user input-level account for the drivers of model sycophancy.
-We suggest lightweight mitigation strategies that both users and model providers can straightforwardly implement, which operate without explicit and black box behavioural constraints.
+In summary, we show that user input framing, particularly question versus non-question form and expressed certainty, causally drives sycophantic behaviour in large language models, and that simple, experimentally validated reframing mitigations at the user input level can substantially reduce this behaviour, beyond what explicit and black box no-sycophancy instructions achieve.
+Small changes in conversational framing can meaningfully influence model behaviour, underscoring the importance of interface and prompt design in the safe and responsible use of language models.